The Trustees come from a variety of scientific, forestry, nursery, legal and farming backgrounds. All are top people in their fields.

 Wayne O’Keefe

 Having moved to Aotearoa, NZ in 2001, Wayne quickly developed a passion for our unique biodiversity.
 Since starting his contracting business in 2002, he has been fortunate enough to work in the community conservation space supporting and guiding conservation groups and landowners to achieve their conservation goals.
-This has helped him to develop a broad understanding of coastal and forest ecology and the challenges we face in caring for them.
-He is a self-confessed native plant geek and has a particular interest in native forest establishment.
-Wayne has held roles with the QEII National Trust, Trees that Count and currently works for Bay Conservation Alliance.
-He is also Chair of the Whakatāne Kiwi Trust, a project that manages 2000ha of predator control around Whakātane, in the Eastern Bay.
+This has helped him to develop a broad understanding of ecological processes, especially coastal and forest ecology and the challenges we face in caring for them.
+He is a self-confessed native plant geek and has a particular interest in natural regeneration and native forest establishment.
+Wayne has held roles with the QEII National Trust, Trees that Count, Whakātane Kiwi Trust, Kōkako Ecosystem Expansion Programme (KEEP) and Bay Conservation Alliance.

 Michael Orchard